gurshaan17/library-management/README.md

 - **Admin Features**: Admins can add, edit, and delete books from the inventory.
 - **Analytics**: The system provides analytics on the most borrowed books and monthly usage reports.
 - **Email Notifications**: Users receive email notifications when a borrowed book is nearing its return date, helping them to avoid late returns and associated fines.
+- **Caching with Redis**: The application uses Redis for caching book details to improve performance.
+When a book is requested, the system first checks the cache before querying the database.

 ## Database Design